On this Page:

 Plans, develops, integrates and manages research and development programs relating to probabilistic risk assessment (PRA) models and methods.
 Supports agency efforts to use risk information in all aspects of regulatory decision making, and undertakes specific initiatives as the lead organization.
 Coordinates research and development activities and PRA Standards with the other agency program offices and external partners (e.g., Universities, international organizations).
 Develops and uses PRA-based methodologies, models, and analysis techniques, such as the standardized plant risk models (SPAR), the SAPHIRE code and other PRA codes.
 Develops guidance and other regulatory tools for implementation of the Safety Goal and PRA Policy Statements.
 Provides safety perspectives on plant design and operation using probabilistic techniques to identify dominant risk contributors and potential risk management strategies.
 Maintains broad technical expertise and provides consultation to NRC organizations in PRA-related areas.
 Participates in international activities aimed at sharing PRA-related information.
 Recommends improvements in NRC programs/processes to achieve outcomes of enhanced safety, efficiency, and effectiveness.

+Plans, develops, and manages the agency's external hazard analysis program.
 Plans, develops, and manages the agency's fire safety research programs, including fire modeling, fire PRA risk analysis methods and fire testing programs.
-Supports other NRC offices such as NRR and NMSS by developing and validating fire analysis methodologies and supporting data.
+Develops the methods, data, standards, and modeling tools to assess the magnitude and effect of released radioactive material to the environment outside nuclear facilities.
+Develops and evaluates pathway models to assess contamination.
+Provides an assessment of source terms from releases.
+Develops and applies surface and subsurface process models for assessing transport of released radioactive material.
+Develops and applies integrated systems models for evaluating complex sites, including computational techniques and systems and probabilistic analyses.
+Evaluates the degradation and long-term performance of engineered barriers to radionuclide migration.
+Supports other NRC offices such as NRR and NMSS by developing and validating methodologies, models, tools, and supporting data for fire and radioactive releases.
 Provides workshops and seminars on using these state-of-the-art methods and tools.
-Using results of associated fire safety research, recommends improvements in NRC programs and/or processes to achieve outcomes of enhanced safety, efficiency or effectiveness, and risk informed regulations.
-Represents the agency in fire safety research initiatives with outside organizations (e.g. EPRI), on standards development committees, and international fire research risk/safety forums.
+Using results of associated research, recommends improvements in NRC programs and/or processes to achieve outcomes of enhanced safety, efficiency or effectiveness, and risk informed regulations.
+Represents the agency in fire safety research initiatives with outside organizations (e.g. EPRI}, on standards development committees, and international fire research risk/safety forums.
+Maintains expertise in Hydrology (both ground water and surface water), Geochemistry, Radiochemistry, Geotechnical Engineering, Materials Science, and Radiobiology to support NRC assessments of environmental effects of released radioactive materials.

 Performance and Reliability Branch